wiard/punkbank/README.md

 As the Bitcoin is a very simple and straightforward solution to have better ways of people transacting what is of value to them, I envision that the biggest value to us all is how we work together on the available knowledge in order to create a better world.
 In my mind the same question has always arisen: why can't we work together in such a way that we find common causes and common goals and work from there to create better circumstances for all.
 The great invention of Bitcoin and its implication for creating an unbreakable economy that people can trust stroke me immediatly as a clever solution, esecially when I saw applications coming that involved real world use cases that were solved with the blockchain and the tokens that were used to secure the blockchain and its transactions.

+## The amazing success of a simple idea

-Building Virtual Worlds with Non- Arbitrary Data derived from the Bitcoin, envisioned by Bitoshu Blockamoto in March 2023 not only enlightened me to create new things based on this onbreakable bitcoin, many many people came to this idea and Bitmap Theory resulted in real world but digital use cases.
+Building Virtual Worlds with Non- Arbitrary Data derived from the Bitcoin, envisioned by Bitoshi Blockamoto in March 2023 not only enlightened me to create new things based on this onbreakable bitcoin, many many people came to this idea and Bitmap Theory resulted in real world but digital use cases.
 What the world needs next, I said to myself is a world based on words that can be reasoned upon.
 I came up this idea because, just like Bitmap, words and even sentences could be inscribed on Bitcoin with the Ordinal Theory given to us by Casey Rodarmor.
 With the opportunity for inscribing words on Bitcoin, people saw that we could make words immortal on the Unbreakable Valuechain Bitcoin.

 The next step is now to reason on these words and this is based on the concept of the Semantic Web that was invented a long time ago by the same man who invented the internet, Tim Berners Lee, but it never fell into the eye of the larger public.
 Bitcoin was slowly accepted by the larger population and Bitmap even very fast.
 For Bitmap being accepted by a wide group of people it took like a month.